Cub0n/Grafana-Prometheus-cAdvisor/README.md

 # Grafana and Prometheus with cAdvisor on Docker ARM (armv7, RaspberryPi)

 ## Forewords
 Unfortunaltely Google doesn't provide any cAdvisor version for ARM.

 The docker image from zcube/cadvisor is used for ARM (https://github.com/zcube/cadvisor-docker and https://hub.docker.com/r/zcube/cadvisor).

 ## Configuration
 Please check the published ports or docker container names if sth. was changed

 ## Installation
-Run _docker stack deploy --compose-file docker-compose.yml prometheus_
+Run _docker stack deploy --compose-file docker-compose.yml prometheus_.

-All containers show up and a new (deictaed) network was build (e.g. _prometheus_default_).
+All containers show up and a new (dedicated) network was build (e.g. _prometheus_default_).
 Make sure that Docker has some IP Ranges left, otherwise there will be an error concerning overlapping networks.

 ## Finish and Run
 * cAdvisor and Prometheus can be tested by their published ports (cAdvisor: 8080, Prometheus: 9090)